dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 You are telling the Actor to send its results to β as the customer in the message, and that β actually represents an unnamed Actor which expects a message containing the arguments shown in the β-form, and whose behavior body is made from the body forms that follow the SEND.

-Suppose we have an Actor named PKEY-DATABASE which holds a repsitory of cryptographic keys indexed by some identifier.
+To illustrate, suppose we have an Actor named PKEY-DATABASE which holds a repsitory of cryptographic keys indexed by some identifier.
 Then the β-form shown here, and with contours drawn around related expressions:

 ```
 +-------------------------------------+